The-Notebookinator/notebookinator/docs.typ

 #warning[
   This theme is very minimal, and is generally intended as a fallback for stuff that other themes don't implement.
+We recommend that you use one of the other more polished themes instead.
 ]

+=== Required Fonts

+This theme uses on the standard fonts packaged with Typst, so no further fonts need to be installed.

 === Components